 Eventually, after what seemed like an eternity, I managed to cycle the last kilometers and got to the finish line, where Patrick was already waiting for me.
 The moment I wanted to stop, I fell sideways with my bike – I was so tired that I completely forgot that I was using toe straps.
 Barely able to stand up myself, I was helped up by kind hand and managed to get up.
 That was the first and the toughest race I have ever taken part in.

 As for my goal, I failed to reach it.
 Barely, that is.
-With the time of just over 1 hour 9 minutes and 43 seconds, I became 138thout of 145.
+With the time of just over 1 hour 9 minutes and 43 seconds, I became 138th out of 145.
 Patrick made it just over one and a half minutes faster and became 136th.
 Later, he told me that he walked part of the way as he was trying to take some pictures of the race as well.
 The winner was Kota Masuda who finished the race in just over 31.5 minutes.

 Even though the race was over, the aftermath of it was not – my whole body was aching and I seemed to develop a really fun walk.
-That is why I was really grateful that what was planned for the evening was actually going back to the centre of Kutchan town where its annual Jaga Festival was taking place.
+That is why I was really grateful that what was planned for the evening was actually going back to the center of Kutchan town where its annual Jaga Festival was taking place.

 Being the biggest summer event in Kutchan, it lasts for two days and is dedicated to the local specialty – the potato.
 The name of the festival itself comes from the Japanese word for ‘potato’, which is ‘jagaimo’.
 And you indeed have an opportunity to try some tasty local potato snack there.
 But that is not all.

-Most of the festival activity took place around one central street (we passed it on our way to the start of the race that morning; I actually wondered why there were so many decorations).
-Numerous food and some souvenir stalls of various types lined up the street, with smiling people walking from one to another trying various snacks and dishes that were on offer there.
+Most of the festival activity took place around one central street (we passed it on our way to the start of the race that morning; I wondered why there were so many decorations).
+Much food and some souvenir stalls of various types lined up the street, with smiling people walking from one to another trying various snacks and dishes were on offer there.
 These ranged from local and traditional Japanese dishes to international ones (with just a ‘Japanese touch’).
 For instance, I had a whole small freshwater fish fried on a stick – and it was delicious!
 Even Patrick, who is a vegetarian, did not have a problem to find something nice to eat.
-This, as it turned out later, was something really special.
+This, as it turned out later, was something special.